 Give Me Five!
-Dead Beat Seconds At Baselworld 2015
+5 Watches With Dead Beat Seconds At Baselworld 2015

 Though there are certainly those who may not even see or notice a dead beat second hand, true watch enthusiasts will see the insistent jump of a séconde morte from a mile away – though it is easy to mistake as the second hand of a quartz watch, which moves with a similar motion.